edubart/nelua-lang/docs/pages/libraries.md

 Therefore, the call `filestream:seek()` returns the current file position, without changing it.

 The call `filestream:seek("set")` sets the position to the beginning of the file (and returns `0`).
-The call `file:seek("end")` sets the position to the end of the file, and returns its size.
+The call `filestream:seek("end")` sets the position to the end of the file, and returns its size.

 ### filestream:setvbuf